 The story behind the type, the many permutations through which it went, the myths that accrued and surrounded it (many based on Rogers’s somewhat erratic and chimerical memory) are all exposed in this fully documented account of the type’s genesis and development.
 All the variations are included, from the 16-pt. roman originally produced for the exclusive use of the Metropolitan Museum of Art, to its conversion to the Monotype machine under the supervision of Stanley Morison, a typewriter version, a short-lived film version, and its ultimate appearance as a digital face.
 Included as well is a discussion of the Arrighi italic, developed to accompany the roman by Frederic Warde and Stanley Morison at the Monotype Corporation.

 The book has been designed and set in a new digital version of Centaur, often and justly called “the noblest roman of them all,” created by Jerry Kelly.
 The authors have unearthed, mined, and refined a trove of typographic material to create the definitive history of what many consider the most beautiful typeface created by an American in the last century and used, to immortal effect, in two of the century’s greatest books, T.E.
 Lawrence’s Odyssey of Homer and the Oxford Lectern Bible.
-Illustrated with many examples in full color, with a dust jacket printed letterpress, issued in an edition of only 1,000 copies, this is a book no certified member of the lunatic fringe of type fanatics can afford to ignore.
+Illustrated with many examples in full color, with a dust jacket printed letterpress, and issued in an edition of only 1,000 copies.

 The Noblest Roman has been awarded an Honorable Mention by the Carl Hertzog Award for Excellence in Book Design.

 Praise for The Noblest Roman